Cloud Security

 Marketing

 It's hard to miss the almost weekly security-themed headlines when something has gone drastically wrong.
 These can lead to company data being compromised, stolen and, in extreme cases, ransomed or resold.
 The causes behind security breaches are frequently traced back to human error when managing cloud resources - leaving a storage container insecure, careless handling of database credentials or poorly configured access controls.
-A recent report by IBM estimates the average cost of a data breach for an organisation to be in the region of USD 4.45M, with immeasurable damage to an organisation's perception.
+A recent report by IBM estimates the average cost of a data breach for an organization to be in the region of USD 4.45M, with immeasurable damage to an organization's perception.
 Cloud misconfiguration is ranked as a prominent initial vector for data breaches, closely grouped with stolen or compromised credentials.

 It's easy to understand how, even with the best intentions, people can make ultimately fatal mistakes when working with cloud technologies.
 Each app being managed might have different configurations with different dependencies and underlying requirements.
 The challenge is further compounded with multiple environments typically in use - development, testing, staging and production environments with other data sets to contend with.
 Furthermore, different cloud vendors might be used, with different terminology and technologies on offer - public, private and even on-premises cloud infrastructure.
 Notably, citing the IBM report, the most significant percentage of breaches, 39%, involved data stored across multiple environments, followed by public cloud usage.

-Cloud vendors and associated service providers try to mitigate issues in a number of ways, such as encouraging a “just enough” approach to access and roles, providing sensible, secure defaults for configuration or providing automated scanning and analysis services to identify code and configuration issues early on.
+Cloud vendors and associated service providers try to mitigate cloud security issues in a number of ways, such as encouraging a “just enough” approach to access and roles, providing sensible, secure defaults for configuration or providing automated scanning and analysis services to identify code and configuration issues early on.
 While these undoubtedly have prevented data loss, the responsibility lies with development teams and DevOps roles to maintain integrity while avoiding data breaches and human error creeping in.

 The Divio platform is conceived with security by default, meaning taking an opinionated approach to what the platform allows and removing as much of the “attack surface” as possible.
 Where cloud vendors provide a vast amount of flexibility in what can be configured and depend upon a shared security model, Divio puts cloud infrastructure on the rails.